ETAPE MERCIA 2013

 One rider even just fell off… luckily onto the soft verge – not the road surface.
 Apart from his dignity – no harm done.

 Riding back into Oulton Park it was a final lap of the race track – this time in the opposite direction.
-The final straight was difficult into the teeth of a very strong wind.
+The final straight was difficult into the teeth of a very strong wind and uphill.

 But we finished together in good spirits, and enjoyed a great days cycling on closed roads.